ziggythehamster/workling/README.markdown

 of course, you can use this for progress indicators. just put the progress into the return store.

 enjoy!

+# Contributors

+The following people contributed code to workling so far.
+Many thanks :) If I forgot anybody, I aplogise.
+Just drop me a note and I'll add you to the project so that you can amend this!

+* Andrew Carter (ascarter)
+* Chris Gaffney (gaffneyc)
+* Matthew Rudy (matthewrudy)
+* Larry Diehl (reeze)
+* grantr (francios)
+* David (digitalronin)
+* Dave Dupré

 Copyright (c) 2008 play/type GmbH, released under the MIT license